-- 7th for graduate prospects and 16th overall in The Guardian University Guide 2018
+- We are placed 16th overall in The Guardian University Guide 2018

-The School also scored highly in the Postgraduate Taught Experience Survey 2016 (PTES), achieving an 86% student satisfaction rate, placing us in the top quarter of the UK Higher Education sector.
-In the Postgraduate Research Experience Survey 2016 (PRES), 89% of respondents expressed satisfaction with the quality of our supervision and with the research skills they had developed.
-Overall, we achieved an 86% satisfaction rate, again placing us in the top quarter.
+The School also scored highly in the Postgraduate Taught Experience Survey 2017 (PTES), achieving an 88% student satisfaction rate.
+In the Postgraduate Research Experience Survey 2017 (PRES), 86% of respondents expressed satisfaction with the quality of our supervision and with the research skills they had developed.
+Overall, we achieved an 81% satisfaction rate, again placing us in the top quarter.

 Click here for further information on league table rankings.

-Many of our staff act as advisers and experts to UK and international agencies, including the World Bank, the European Commission, the Organisation for Economic Co-operation and Development (OECD), the UK Treasury, the UK Commission for Employment and Skills, and the UK Food Standards Agency.
+Many of our staff serve as advisers and experts to UK, European and international agencies, including the Bank of England, the World Bank, the European Commission, the European Central Bank, the Organisation for Economic Co-operation and Development (OECD), the Department for Food and Rural Affairs (Defra), the UK Treasury and many others.

 In the Research Excellence Framework (REF) 2014, 85% of our staff were submitted and 84% of their research was judged to be of ‘international quality’ or better.
 Much of the policy impact we claimed was judged to be ‘very considerable or outstanding’.

-The School has two research centres: the Macroeconomics, Growth and History Centre (MaGHiC) and the European Agri-Environmental Studies Centre (CEAS), plus the Microeconomics Research Group (MRG).
+The School has two research centres: the Macroeconomics, Growth and History Centre (MaGHiC) and the Centre for European Agri-Environmental Studies (CEAS), plus the Microeconomics Research Group.

-At the School of Economics we pride ourselves in the quality of our teaching and the support offered to students, as demonstrated by our results in national student surveys.
+At the School of Economics we pride ourselves in the quality of our teaching and the support offered to students.
 Our passion for the subject and research-led approach to teaching helps provide students with a first-class academic experience, as well as building personal skills and enhancing career prospects.
 Our cosmopolitan academic and student community, coupled with a thriving research culture, creates an inspiring and challenging environment in which to study economics.

-We offer almost 30 single and joint honours undergraduate degrees and seven Master's degrees, which provide the opportunity to specialise in different areas of economics (eg finance, econometrics, agri-environment), study abroad or combine economics with other subjects such as business, accounting or law.
+We offer a wide range of single and joint honours undergraduate degrees and seven Master's degrees, which provide the opportunity to specialise in different areas of economics (eg finance, econometrics, agri-environment), study abroad or combine economics with other subjects such as management, accounting or law.
 The School also offers two research degrees in Economics and Agri-Environmental Economics.

 Our students come from across the world, including from China, Africa, the USA, south-east Asia and Europe.
-We have active student committees and societies including an Economics Society, the Kent Investment Society, plus a Student Experience Committee, student mentors, and student representatives.
+We have active student committees and societies including an Economics Society, the Kent Investment Society, student mentors, and student representatives.